-A dog that is afraid will do many things anything from cowering with its tail wedged firmly between its legs, to urinating or defecating, or even attacking the object or individual it is afraid of.
+A dog that is afraid will do many things.
+This may range from cowering with his tail wedged firmly between his legs, to urinating or defecating.

-Fear is an important emotion to recognize, as not only is it distressing for your dog, but a scared dog can be unpredictable.
+Fear is an important emotion to recognize.
+Not only is it distressing for your dog, but a scared dog can be unpredictable.